raiden-network/raiden/docs/token_swaps.rst

           "secret_hash": "0x1f67db95d7bf4c8269f69d55831e627005a23bfc199744b7ab9abcb1c12353bd"
       }

-This request will trigger Raiden to initiate a payment (Locked Transfer) to our channel partner just as a regular payment.
+This request will trigger Raiden to initiate a payment (Locked Transfer) to our channel partner just like a regular payment.
 With the exception that Raiden does **not** know the secret that will be used to unlock the locked transfer.
 As soon as the partner requests the secret, Raiden needs to fetch the secret from the application that initiated the atomic swap.
-This is where the `--resolver-endpoint` comes to play.
+This is where the ``--resolver-endpoint`` comes to play.

 For Raiden to be able to fetch the secret, an endpoint has to be exposed to Raiden so that Raiden can request the secret through that endpoint.
 This is why your application should initially implement such an endpoint which